 - Analyze the created icon in miniature.
 Whatever you add to the image should be seen well.

-Do not neglect this rule because the correct video optimization for YouTube allows algorithms to easily detect it and determine the target audience interested in the video topic.
+Pay attention to this rule because the correct video optimization for YouTube allows algorithms to easily detect it and determine the target audience interested in the video topic.
 In other words, based on optimization, the algorithm determines what the video is about and which viewers to show it to.
 We call this the detection factor.
 Optimization also triggers YouTube’s algorithms to promote the video.

 There are a lot of manuals on how to name a video correctly and what phrases to use.
 During our 11 years of working with YouTube, we’ve put together tried-and-tested ways to make titles and icons work.
 If you’re interested in having us collect design options for bright and compelling titles and conducting a detailed analysis of existing video icons, write to us in the comments under this article.

 Rule 3.
-Stimulate Audience Activity
+Stimulate audience activity

 Modern YouTube algorithms follow the viewers and do not work in isolation from the audience.
 They evaluate viewer reactions to a video and, based on the rating, recommend or do not recommend the video for viewing by other potential viewers.

-Let’s be honest; it’s easier for us to dislike than like.
+Let’s be honest; it’s easier to dislike than like.
 For some reason, we tend to function like this: if we like the content or are neutral, we will think, “Well, it’s okay,” and close the video.
-But if content causes a negative emotion or does not live up to expectations, then we switch to the “I’m going to make such a scandal” mode, and then more negative comments and dislikes will rush in.
+But if content causes a negative emotion or does not live up to expectations, we switch to the “I’m going to make such a scandal” mode, and then more negative comments and dislikes will rush in.

 Try to find the middle ground between asking the viewer to share and not being too pushy.